Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Commutative and Sigma-Cofibrant Operads

+The following provides one source of applications of Corollary \ref{sigmacof-smith=map}, and answers a question Pavel Safranov asked the first author.
+This result generalizes \cite{white-commutative} (5.1) and \cite{white-yau} (8.1), as it applies in particular to fields of characteristic zero.

-\begin{corollary} Suppose $\M$ is the category of bounded or unbounded chain complexes over a field of characteristic zero.
-Then every $\fC$-colored operad in $\M$ is $\Sigmac$-cofibrant.
-In particular, Corollary \ref{sigmacof-smith=map} is applicable for all colored operads in $\M$. \end{corollary}
+\begin{corollary} Suppose $R$ is a commutative ring with unit and $\M$ is the category of bounded or unbounded chain complexes of $R$-modules, with the projective model structure.
+The following are equivalent: \begin{enumerate} \item $R$ is a semi-simple ring containing the rational numbers $\mathbb{Q}$. \item Every symmetric sequence is projectively cofibrant. \end{enumerate} In particular, for such rings $R$, every $\fC$-colored operad in $\M$ is $\Sigmac$-cofibrant, so Corollary \ref{sigmacof-smith=map} is applicable for all colored operads in $\M$.
+If $R$ contains $\mathbb{Q}$ (but is not necessarily semi-simple) then every entrywise cofibrant $\fC$-colored operad in $\M$ is $\Sigmac$-cofibrant and admissible. \end{corollary}

-\begin{proof} Over a field of characteristic zero, Maschke's Theorem guarantees that every symmetric sequence is cofibrant. \end{proof}
+\begin{proof} Assume (1).
+Maschke's Theorem \cite{milies-book} (3.4.7) guarantees that each group ring $R[\Sigma_n]$ is semi-simple (since $\frac{1}{n!}$ exists in $R$, making $n!$ invertible).
+This means every module $M$ over $R[\Sigma_n]$ is projective.
+In particular, $M$ is a direct summand of a module induced from the trivial subgroup, and has a free $\Sigma_n$-action.
+Hence, (2) follows.

+Conversely, if (2) is true, then it implies that, for every $n$, every module in $R[\Sigma_n]$ is projective.
+This means each $R[\Sigma_n]$ is a semi-simple ring.
+By \cite{milies-book} (3.4.7), this implies that $R$ is semi-simple and $n!$ is invertible in $R$ for every $n$.
+It follows that $\mathbb{Q}$ is contained in $R$.

+For such $R$, the projective model structure on (bounded or unbounded) chain complexes of $R$-modules has every object cofibrant (so, automatically, cofibrant operad-algebras forget to cofibrant chain complexes).
+Hence, any $\fC$-colored operad is entrywise cofibrant, and hence $\Sigmac$-cofibrant.
+Furthermore, Theorem \ref{spade} implies that all operads are admissible, since every $X\in \M^{\Sigma_n^{op}}$ is $\Sigma_n$-projectively cofibrant.

+If $R$ contains $\mathbb{Q}$ but is not semi-simple, then there can be non-projective $R$-modules, but the argument of \cite{milies-book} (3.4.7) shows that an $R[\Sigma_n]$-module that is projective as an $R$-module is projective as a $R[\Sigma_n]$-module.
+It follows that Corollary \ref{sigmacof-smith=map} holds for entrywise cofibrant operads, including the operad $Com$.
+Indeed, all operads are admissible thanks to Theorem \ref{spade}, since for any trivial cofibration $f$ and any $X \in \M^{\Sigma_n^{op}}$, maps of the form $X\otimes_{\Sigma_n} f^{\boxprod n}$ are trivial $h$-cofibrations and this class of morphisms is closed under pushout and transfinite composition \cite{white-localization} (Section 8). \end{proof}